-In Year 10, students will study RSL Performance for Music Practitioners (www.rslawards.com/vocational/music-practitioners)
+In Year 10 and 11, students will study RSL Performance for Music Practitioners (www.rslawards.com/vocational/music-practitioners)

 This comprises three internally assessed components:- Music Knowledge, Instrumental / Vocal Study, Using a Digital Audio Workstation (DAW), and one externally assessed component:- Live Music Performance – Externally Assessed.

 At Holbrook all Key Stage 3 students receive 1 hour a week of music.
 The three key skills of performing, listening and composing are covered through the following differentiated programs of study.